Best Hiking Tent Australia 2025

 Sleeping Size - 2.5sqm

-Overall - Excellent for when light weight is key
+Overall - Top choice for weight saving

 Mont Moondance 2